ondrej-kvasnovsky/vaadin-8-on-grails-3/create_domain_model.md

 > Example code is available on [github.com/vaadin-on-grails3/gorm-domain](https://github.com/vaadin-on-grails3/gorm-domain).

-Grails documentation has nice description how to work with [domain](http://grails.org/doc/latest/guide/single.html#domainClasses) classes.
+Open and study Grails documentation how to work with [domain](http://grails.org/doc/latest/guide/single.html#domainClasses) classes.
 In case you are new to Grails domain classes, you should definitelly read it.

 Anyway, let's show an example how to create a domain object and use it in Vaadin application.